 There are only certain effects that can be recreated without pedals.

-Note that I’m going to leave recording practices out of this section.
-Any effect can be achieved by an audio plug-in inside a Digital Audio Workstation or a non-pedal effects units.
+Note that I'm going to leave recording practices out of this section.
+Any effect can be achieved by an audio plug-in inside a Digital Audio Workstation or a non-pedal effects unit.

-Rather, I’ll be keeping things simple here by discussing the effects that can be recreated by a guitar and amplifier by themselves.
+Rather, I'll be keeping things simple here by discussing the effects that a guitar and amplifier can recreate by themselves.

 To make things even more concrete, I'll use my basic rig as an example: